 He is brash and uncompromising.
 Seeing those egos clash would make for entertaining viewing, especially when Daredevil sees himself as a professional among the group.
 Seeing Moon Knight, a bright avenger of the night, work with the other heroes would provide some new chemistry.

-His use of gimmicks and gadgets are sure to annoy the other tame heroes who mostly fight crime with their faces and identity on the show.
-With the exception of Daredevil, Moon Knight is also highly trained in comparison with Jessica Jones and Luke Cage.
+His use of gimmicks and gadgets are sure to annoy the other tame heroes who mostly fight crime with their faces and identity on the

 5. A Different Kind Of Hero

 Currently, the superpowers in the Netflix shows are somewhat understated.
 Superhuman strength, invulnerability, super senses, and an iron fist are all used to fight evil, but none of it really looks visually impressive.
 Moon Knight could be a welcome breath of fresh air that way, too.
 Marc Spector is given superhuman strength and agility by the moon god, Khonshu.
 The fuller the moon becomes, the stronger his powers get.
 Using the moon as a visual as well as a plot device could make his fights more visceral.